How Launch Monitor Accuracy Is Measured

 Factors That Affect Accuracy

 Even an expensive unit will give poor data if set up wrong.
-These are the biggest accuracy killers we've identified in our testing:
+These are the biggest accuracy killers identified across the fitting community and user reports:

 Alignment